jabba2324/weekender/README.md

 ## Contributing

 Feel free to submit issues and pull requests to improve the idea generation or add new tech stack options.
+Check out the projects folder to see what other people have built.